Copiapoa dealbata F.Ritter

-Copiapoa dealbata is a cespitose, grayish-white, globular cactus, forming with time imposing mounds up to 3.3 feet (1 m) tall and more than 6.6 feet (2 m) wide.
-The individual head is globose to short cylindrical, up to 6.4 inches (16 cm) in diameter.
+Copiapoa dealbata is a cactus that forms impressive mounds up to 3.3 feet (1 m) tall and more than 6.6 feet (2 m) wide.
+The stems are globular to short cylindrical and up to 6.4 inches (16 cm) in diameter.
 They are grayish-white with a wool-covered apex and have only one (sometimes 1 to 3 smaller) up to 2 inches (5 cm) long spine per areole.
 The spines are needle-like, black to light brown, becoming grayish-white with time.
-The flowers are pale yellow, up to 1.4 inches (3.5 cm) long and in diameter.
+Flowers are pale yellow, up to 1.4 inches (3.5 cm) long, with a diameter about as long.
 They appear in summer.
-It is not unusual for Copiapoa to take 6 to 10 years before it starts blooming.
+It usually takes 6 to 10 years before the stem blooms.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).